Skip to main content

 eating, activity) are mismatched with the endogenous circadian phase, a common feature of modern life with late-night meals and artificial light exposure.
 This misalignment creates a state of internal temporal chaos.

-For instance, the liver’s may be receiving signals from the SCN to prepare for fasting and repair, while simultaneously receiving signals from a late-night meal to engage in active glucose and lipid metabolism.
+For instance, the liver’s clock genes may be receiving signals from the SCN to prepare for fasting and repair, while simultaneously receiving signals from a late-night meal to engage in active glucose and lipid metabolism.
 This conflict disrupts metabolic efficiency, promotes hepatic steatosis, impairs glucose tolerance, and fosters a pro-inflammatory state.

 Research in mice has demonstrated that animals consuming a high-fat diet during their inactive (sleep) period gain significantly more weight and body fat than mice consuming the identical diet during their active period, a direct consequence of this temporal desynchrony.